-Financial assets and liabilities of the Group primarily consist of cash, cash equivalents and restricted cash, term deposits and short-term investments, trade receivables, amounts due from/to related parties and receivables from online payment platforms.
-As of December 31, 2018 and 2019, the carrying values of cash, cash equivalents and restricted cash, term deposits, trade receivables, amounts due from/to related parties and receivables from online platforms are approximated to the fair values due to their short-term nature.
+Financial assets and liabilities of the Group primarily consist of cash, cash equivalents and restricted cash and term deposit, term deposits and short-term investments, trade receivables, amounts due from/to related parties and receivables from online payment platforms.
+As of December 31, 2019 and 2020, the carrying values of cash, cash equivalents and restricted cash and term deposit, term deposits, trade receivables, amounts due from/to related parties and receivables from online platforms are approximated to the fair values due to their short-term nature.
 Investments under the measurement alternative method and equity method are reviewed periodically for impairment using fair value measurement which requires significant unobservable inputs (Level 3).